Reslan-Tinawi/reslan-tinawi.github.io/_posts/2021-10-30-graduate-admission-exploratory-data-analysis.md

+---
+title: Exploratory Data Analysis of Graduate Admission data
+layout: single
+classes: wide
+toc: true
+custom_css: plotly
+---

 # Introduction

-In this notebook I'll apply different EDA (Exploratory Data Analysis) techniques on the [Graduate Admission 2 data](https://www.kaggle.com/mohansacharya/graduate-admissions).
+In this post, I'll apply different EDA (Exploratory Data Analysis) techniques on the [Graduate Admission 2 data](https://www.kaggle.com/mohansacharya/graduate-admissions).

 The goal in this data is to predict the _student's chance of admission_ to a postgraduate education, given several _predictor_ variables for the student.